Himanshu8881212/WizardCoder-python-13b-GGUF/README.md

 3. Editing the Notepad Bash Scripting File:
 - Find the bash scripting file provided.
 This might have an extension like `.txt` or similar.
 - Open it in Notepad or a similar text editor.
-- Make the necessary modifications, and ensure to reference the correct directory paths due to the virtual environment.
+- Make the necessary modifications, and ensure reference of the correct directory paths due to the virtual environment.

 4. Saving and Executing the Batch File:
 - After editing, save the file with a `.bat` extension.